 I like that investing is quite simple.
 Look for good, profitable companies.
 Compare their profits and cash flow per share to their share price.
 Are you willing to pay the share price for the profits?
 If so, you’ve found a potential investment.
 If not, then leave the stock, even if it continues to rise in price.
 Spontaneously, I would summarize the rules of simplicity as follows:

 I don’t try to outsmart the market

-We are not better than the market in the long run, so we should not pretend to outsmart it, which means that a broad-based attempt at market timing will not work in the long-term.
+In the long run, we are not better than the market, so we should not pretend to outsmart others, which means that a broad-based attempt at market timing will not work in the long term.
 That’s why I don’t even try to base my wealth management on such a strategy.